Another derby victory

 Births and death

-1999 – Canadian forward Liam Miller was born in Toronto.
+1999 – Canadian forward Liam Millar was born in Toronto.
 He left Fulham to join the reds in July 2016 and is currently in his second loan spell with Kilmarnock.
+On the same day, Colombian defender Anderson Arroyo was born in Quibdó.
+He joined the reds in February 2018, so far spending all of his time out on loan.

 1987 – Hungarian keeper Ádám Bogdán was born in Budapest.
 He arrived on a free transfer from Bolton Wanderers in July 2015, making six senior appearances but spending much of his time out on loan, finally being released at the end of last season.